Dry jeans are another name for ridged or raw denim, unwashed with deep indigo colour.

-Five Pocket Jean The total numbers of pocket a classic jean have; the classic jeans have two back pockets plus two front pockets and a watch pocket inside the front right pocket.
-See also 501 LOT number jean.
+Five Pocket Jean.
+The total numbers of pocket a classic jean have; the classic jeans have two back pockets plus two front pockets and a watch pocket inside the front right pocket.

-he denims most people are familiar with is Open End Denim.
+Open End Denim.
 The term Open End Denim describes the yarn used to weave the denim.
 About 17 years ago, a process that was more economical and produced a more consistent yarn thickness.
-Read more..

-Rivets Rivets are metal tabs placed at stress points in 60’s jeans, introduced by Nevada’s tailor Jacob Davis, who borrowed the technique from horse blankets.
-The rivets were patented when Levi teamed up with Jacob and initially made the first original modern jean of today.
+Rivets are metal tabs placed at stress points in the construction of the jeans, introduced by Nevada’s tailor Jacob Davis, who borrowed the technique from horse blankets.